OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 3. Code the project and check it in to tfs
-- this project uses an array to save web url's, giving you a bit of a preview to our array lesson!
+- this project uses an array to save web url's
 - use your desk checking skills to see if you can determine what string is saved in each array entry
 - run the debugger to validate your expected array contents
-4. Verify the tfs checkin using the source control explorer in Team explorer
+4. Verify the tfs checkin using the source control explorer in Team explorer and/or the TFS Web Portal
 5. Log off the computer
 6. To verify that you can connect to TFS again, log onto a different computer or restart your computer